2 Corinthians 1–3: Our Letter & Our Hearts

 2 Corinthians 3:5–6 LSB

-He continues to contrast the old covenant of the Law with the new covenant of the Spirit.
-He closes with this wonderful truth about the transformation of our lives, another theme of this letter, through knowing the Lord Jesus.
+He continues to contrast the old covenant of the Law with the new covenant of the Spirit, and closes chapter 3 with this wonderful truth about the transformation of our lives, another theme of this letter, through knowing the Lord Jesus.

 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit.